• Menu

 Just kidding!
 Montana skiing is incredible, and we’re here to help you experience the best of it.
 But don’t be surprised if you hear some disgruntled locals making comments like that…

 Montanans are fiercely protective of their local ski hills, and with good reason.
-We’ve seen the funky little ski bum towns in Colorado and Utah transform into corporate-run tourist megalopolises, and nobody wants to see that happen in Montana.
+We’ve seen the funky little ski bum towns in Colorado and Utah transform into corporate-run tourist megalopolises, and nobody wants to see that happen to the ski towns in Montana.

 There are two upscale Montana ski resorts you might have heard of, Big Sky and Whitefish Mountain, and two members-only resorts that are so exclusive you probably haven’t heard of them unless you’re a celebrity or incredibly wealthy (Yellowstone Club and Wraith Hill).

-Montana has a whopping 16 ski hills (fine, one of them is technically in Idaho), meaning there’s a hill for every level of skier and every personality (and every price point).
-We’ve broken down all of them by the distinct experiences they offer, so you’re sure to find one that caters to your powder dreams.
+Montana has a whopping 16 ski hills (fine, one of them is technically in Idaho; okay, another one might be in Wyoming), meaning there’s a hill for every level of skier and every personality (and every price point).
+After visiting every single one, we’ve broken them all down by the distinct experiences they offer, so you’re sure to find one that caters to your powder dreams.

 Some links in this post are affiliates, meaning we may earn a small commission if you place an order.
 Your cost stays the same!